• Skip to primary navigation

 When I moved to Yorkshire, I was astonished at the rumoured sums being offered to hundreds of cricketers from £10 a game to thousands for a season.
 As you can imagine, separating fact from fiction is notoriously difficult as sums become inflated through Chinese whispers.

-A common complaint is that a club’s success is defined by the size of their wallet and poaching of players is rife.
+A common complaint is that a club’s success is defined by the size of its wallet and poaching of players is rife.
 It blurs the lines between a club’s and league’s amateur or semi-professional status, creating a class system that causes resentment.

 If a club takes a stance of not paying their squad then they leave themselves open to losing their best talent to other clubs; players they have invested time, money and coaching in supporting through the ranks.